csqcode/soc-homelab/scenarios/ad-attack-chain/01-responder/writeup.md

 ## Objective

-Responder is used to spoof a name resolution source, providing the NTLM hashes that allow for intial access to a system.
-In a real scenario, an attacker would use this to gain footing in an Active Directory.
+Use responder to spoof a name resolution source, providing the NTLM hashes that allow for intial access to a system.

 ---